jesslilly/gravitydog/README.md

 elevader game

 # TODO
-1. Make canvas default size the average smart phone size
-1. canvas.addEventListener("touchstart", handleStart, false);
+1. Create Prop object for a sprite that does not move.
+6. Add the earth.
+2. stars image
 5. scale canvas with no antialiasing instead of resizing canvas.
-6. Add the earth.
 6. create a button js object.
-2. stars image
 1. Get good graphics.
 Going with png, not svg. (speed wins over scaling)
 1. rename repo to gavity dog.
 1. Keep score